Meets all aerial lift training requirements set by OSHA. Covers both boom and scissor lifts.

 No matter how long you’ve been on the job, OSHA requires scissor lift training, a scissor lift written exam, and a practical scissor lift evaluation.
 There is no way around it.
 This goes for other types of aerial lifts too.
 The extent of the classroom training can be adapted by the instructor according to student needs.
 The written exam proves mental competency and understanding of the safety principles taught.
 And the practical evaluation proves the scissor lift operator not only understands but is capable of operating the machine safely.
 In the opinion of many, the practical evaluation is of the greatest overall value, but all components are necessary.
 Our aerial lift training online courses (scissor lift training) and our aerial lift training powerpoint kits (scissor lift training) both meet these requirements and include exams.

-Scissor lift training, boom lift training, bucket truck training–this is a common question, especially among laborers-for-hire who may sub out from job to job.
+Scissor lift training, boom lift training, bucket truck training--this is a common question, especially among laborers-for-hire who may sub out from job to job.
 Technically, it is your current employer who is responsible for saying whether or not you have been trained specifically for the type of aerial lift and job.
 For example, if you bring a scissor lift training certificate or wallet card to your new employer, they do not have to accept it.
 It is their right to require you to take their own training class.
 This is because if there is an accident, they will likely be responsible and need to prove to OSHA that they trained you on scissor lift operations.

 This, above all, causes a lot of confusion.
 Bottom line, OSHA states that employers are responsible to train their employees.
 Generally speaking, there are three ways they can do this:

-In terms of using a 3rd part of a safety training companies materials (like our aerial lift training powerpoint kits or our aerial lift training classes online) OSHA does not recognize one company over another.
+In terms of using a 3rd part of an employee safety training companies materials (like our aerial lift training powerpoint kits or our aerial lift training classes online) OSHA does not recognize one company over another.
 They simply state that ‘training needs to occur’ and ‘here are the things an aerial lift operator should be trained on.’

 When we do live training or offer aerial lift training online, people often assume we are the ones certifying the trainees.
 This is not true for any training company.
 We are simply assisting the employer by providing live aerial lift training or the training materials needed to help them aerial lift certify their employees.